Automatic terminal information service

-Many airports also employ the use of Data-link ATIS (D-ATIS).
+Many airports also employ the use of data-link ATIS (D-ATIS, introduced in 1996).
 D-ATIS is a text-based, digitally transmitted version of the ATIS audio broadcast.
 It is accessed via a data link service such as the ACARS and displayed on an electronic display in the aircraft.
 D-ATIS is incorporated on the aircraft as part of its electronic system, such as an EFB or an FMS.
-D-ATIS may be incorporated into the core ATIS system, or be realized as a separate system with a data interface between voice ATIS and D-ATIS.
+D-ATIS may be incorporated into the core ATIS system or be realized as a separate system with a data interface between voice ATIS and D-ATIS.

+The ATIS is not to be confused with the METAR, which will not contain certain information such as the runway in use.